Priestch/deta-nestjs-starter/README.md

-# The Quick NestJS Starter of Deta Space
+# The NestJS Starter of Deta Space

 It took me some time to figure out how to deploy a NestJS app to [Deta](https://deta.space/), So I created this starter to make it easy to get you started.
 This starter is generated using the NestJS CLI.